-Watch Initial D on the Big Screen at JAE, with the Toyota AE86 Trueno and the GT86 Tribute car on stage!
+Watch Initial D on the Big Screen at JAE, whilst sitting next to the Toyota GT86 Tribute car!

-The JAE team are hugely excited to be working with Toyota GB to be bringing Initial D fans a fantastic once-in-a-lifetime opportunity to watch the full Initial D film, whilst also being able to see the vehicles live on stage.
+The JAE team are hugely excited to be working with Toyota GB to be bringing Initial D fans a fantastic once-in-a-lifetime opportunity to watch the Initial D amime, whilst also being able to see the tribute GT86 vehicle.

 Initial D was a cult Japanese manga comic series in which the young hero, Takumi Fujiwara, famously drove a modified AE86, honing his driving skills on mountain roads while moonlighting as delivery driver for his father’s tofu shop.
 The car emerged as a star in its own right, influencing the emerging drifting scene and inspiring a live action movie and various arcade games.

 Launched in Japan in 1983, the Toyota Corolla GT Coupé needs no introduction.
 Oft-referred to as ‘AE86’ in reference to its chassis code; it’s a drifting legend and a keen driver’s delight.
 But there’s one AE86 that’s more famous than any other – the white-over-black model that appeared in classic Manga series ‘Initial D’ in 1995, and in the live-action remake of 2005.

 Created by Toyota’s UK special projects department, the GT86 Initial D concept is a faithful re-imagining of the fictional AE86.
 The coupe not only copies the manga car’s distinctive panda-style monochrome livery but uses new versions of the same Japanese market components that were featured so successfully on the original.